ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Images/Get-SpectreImage.md

 ### Synopsis
-Displays an image in the console using Spectre.Console.CanvasImage.
+Displays an image in the console using CanvasImage.